Performance, Commentary & Portfolio

 Contributors

-Our active position in Micron Technology, Inc., a leading memory and storage semiconductor company, led relative results for the second month in a row as investors drove the stock price up on continued pricing strength in high-bandwidth memory (HBM) tied to artificial intelligence (AI) demand and better-than-expected margin recovery as the memory cycle tightened.
+Our active position in Micron Technology, Inc., a leading memory and storage semiconductor company, favourably impacted results for the third month in a row, led by unabated demand for high-bandwidth memory (HBM) tied to artificial intelligence (AI) demand and better-than-expected margin recovery as the memory cycle remained tight.

 |